IiMDMiI/Notes/README.md

 # Optimization

 ## Code
+0. For games with dedicated server use multitreding
 1. Caching objects
   Don't use FindObject and similar operations in update
   Don't use Camera.main in update because it's calls FindObjectWithTag